KittyMcDonagh/kmcd-issue-tracking-project/README.md

 5. Clients must be able to flag another clients' Issue, to indicate they have this also
 6. Clients must be able to flag and pay for a Feature (their own or another client's) that they require
 7. Clients must be able to add comments on their own and on other clients' Issues and Features
-8. Clients must be able to see all the comments input against a particular Issue/Feature
+8. Clients must be able to see all the comments input against a particular Issue/Feature and differentiate between those input by clients and those input     by the Vendor

-9. Clients must be able to run an Issues report that shows a list of the Issues they have input and the Issues that they have flagged, in Priority order
-10. Clients must be able to run a Features report that shows a list of the Features they have input and Features they have paid for, in Amount Paid order
-11. Once an Issue / Feature is at a status where other clients can view it, the client should not be able to edit its details - they should only be able to     update the user to whom the Issue/Feature is assigned on the client side
+9. Once an Issue / Feature is at a status where other clients can view it, the client should not be able to edit its details - they should only be able to     update the user to whom the Issue/Feature is assigned on the client side

-12. Clients must be able to see a list of Issues
+10. Clients must be able to see a list of Issues
-13. Clients must be able to filter the Issues list by an Issues Filter which allows the user to select:
+11. Clients must be able to filter the Issues list by an Issues Filter which allows the user to select:
     - Issues Assigned to the Logged in user only
     - Issues that belong to the client the user is associated with only
     - Issues that belong to other clients only
     - All Issues
-14. Clients must be able to filter the Issues list by Status, and Priority
+12. Clients must be able to filter the Issues list by Status, and Priority
+13. Clients must be able to flag another client's Issue by clicking a 'thumbs up' icon for that Issue, to indicate that they have it too
+14. Clients must be able to unflag an Issue that they previously flagged
+15. Clients must **not* be able to flag their own Issues

-15. Clients must be able to see a list of Features
+16. Clients must be able to see a list of Features
-16. Clients must be able to filter the Features list by a Features Filter which allows the user to select:
+17. Clients must be able to filter the Features list by a Features Filter which allows the user to select:
     - Features Assigned to the Logged in user only
     - Features that belong to the client the user is associated with only
     - Features that belong to other clients only
     - All Features
-17. Clients must be able to filter the Features list by Status
+18. Clients must be able to filter the Features list by Status
-18. Clients must be able to sort the Features list by Total Amount Paid for the Feature
+19. Clients must be able to sort the Features list by Total Amount Paid for the Feature

+20. Clients must be able to flag their own or another client's Feature, and add it to cart and pay for it, indicating they want this Feature too
+21. Clients must **not** be able to unflag a Feature that they previously flagged and paid for

+23. Clients must be able to run an Issues report that:
+    - (a) Shows a rolled up total line for the Client, showing the number of Issues input and/or flagged by the Client,
+    - (b) Allows the user to click on a rolled up total line to show/hide the list of Issues underneath
+    - (d) Lists the Issues in Priority order, from most urgent to least urgent

+24. Clients must be able to run a Features report that:
+    - (a) Shows a rolled up total line for the Client, showing the number of Features input and/or flagged by the Client, and the total amount the Client        has paid for Features
+    - (b) Allows the user to click on a rolled up total line to show/hide the list of Features underneath
+    - (c) Lists the Features in order of amounts paid by the Client per Feature, from highest to lowest

-19. Since the business contract is between the client and the Vendor, not between one client and another, there are certain things a client should not be      able to do - in the interests of data protection:
+25. Since the business contract is between the client and the Vendor, not between one client and another, there are certain things a client should not be      able to do - in the interests of data protection:
    - While clients should be able to see other clients' Issues and Features, but they should **not** be able to see another client's client code or name,    nor the user id of a user who is associated with another client (this includes user ids shown on Issues, Features, and on Comments)
    - Clients should **not** be able to edit / update another client's Issues / Features
    - A client should **not** have access to another client's Reports

-20. A vendor-side user should **not** be able to input Issues/Features
+26. A vendor-side user should **not** be able to input Issues/Features
+27. A vendor-side user should **not** be able to edit the details of an Issue/Feature
-21. A Vendor-side user **should** be able to input comments on Issues/Features
+28. A Vendor-side user **should** be able to input comments on Issues/Features
-22. A vendor-side user should **not** be able to edit the details of an Issue/Feature
+29. A Vendor-side user should be able to view all comments and differentiate between those input by clients and those input by the Vendor

-23. A vendor-side user should be able to update the following fields on an Issue:
+30. A vendor-side user **should** be able to update the following fields on an Issue:
     - The user to whom the Issue is assigned on the Vendor side
     - The Status of the Issue
     - The Priority of the Issue

-24. A vendor-side user should be able to update the following fields on a Feature:
+31. A vendor-side user **should** be able to update the following fields on a Feature:
     - The user to whom the Feature is assigned on the Vendor side
     - The Status of the Feature
     - The Price of the Feature

-25. Vendor-side users must be able to see a list of Issues
+32. Vendor-side users must be able to see a list of Issues
-26. Vendor-side users must be able to filter the Issues list by an Issues Filter which allows the user to select:
+33. Vendor-side users must be able to filter the Issues list by an Issues Filter which allows the user to select:
     - Issues Assigned to the Logged in user only
     - All Issues
-27. Vendor-side must be able to filter the Issues list by Status, Priority, and Client
+34. Vendor-side must be able to filter the Issues list by Status, Priority, and Client

-28. Vendor-side users must be able to see a list of Features
+36. Vendor-side users must be able to see a list of Features
-29. Vendor-side users must be able to filter the Features list by a Features Filter which allows the user to select:
+37. Vendor-side users must be able to filter the Features list by a Features Filter which allows the user to select:
     - Features Assigned to the Logged in user only
     - All Features
-30. Vendor-side users must be able to filter the Features list by Status, and Client
+38. Vendor-side users must be able to filter the Features list by Status, and Client
-31. Vendor-side users must be able to sort the Features list by Total Amount Paid for the Feature
+39. Vendor-side users must be able to sort the Features list by Total Amount Paid for the Feature

-32. Vendor-side users must be able to run an Issues report that:
+40. Vendor-side users must be able to run an Issues report that:
-    (a) Shows a rolled up total line for each Client, showing the number of Issues per Client, (b) Orders the rolled up total lines by the number of Issues per client, from highest to lowest (c) Allows the user to click on a rolled up total line to show/hide the list of Issues underneath (d) Lists the Issues in Priority order, from most urgent to least urgent
+    - (a) Shows a rolled up total line for each Client, showing the number of Issues input and/or flagged by the Client,
+    - (b) Orders the rolled up total lines by the number of Issues per client, from highest to lowest
+    - (c) Allows the user to click on a rolled up total line to show/hide the list of Issues underneath
+    - (d) Lists the Issues in Priority order, from most urgent to least urgent

-33. Vendor-side users must be able to run an Features report that:
+41. Vendor-side users must be able to run a Features report that:
-    (a) Shows a rolled up total line for each Client, showing the number of Issues per Client, (b) Orders the rolled up total lines by the number of Issues per client, from highest to lowest (c) Allows the user to click on a rolled up total line to show/hide the list of Issues underneath (d) Lists the Issues in Priority order, from most urgent to least urgent
+    - (a) Shows a rolled up total line for each Client, showing the number of Features input and/or flagged by the Client, and the total amount the Client       has paid for Features
+    - (b) Orders the rolled up total lines by the total amount paid, from highest to lowest
+    - (c) Allows the user to click on a rolled up total line to show/hide the list of Features underneath
+    - (d) Lists the Features in order of amounts paid by the Client per Feature, from most highest to lowest

-32. Since there is a contract between the Vendor and the Client:
+42. Since there is a contract between the Vendor and the Client:
-    - Clients **should** be able to see the user id of Comments input by a user that is associated with the Vendor
     - The vendor should be able to see the client code and name
     - The vendor they should be able to see the user ids of Isssues, Features, and of Comments
     - The vendor should be able to see reports for all clients

-15. It should be possible to filter issues by various options, status, priority, and for vendor-side users, by client
-16. It should be possible to filter features by various options, status, sort them by amount paid, and for vendor-side users, filter by client
-18. It should be possible for both vendor and clients to view comments input on issues and features
+    - Clients **should** be able to see the user id of Comments input by a user that is associated with the Vendor

-19. It should be possible to differentiate comments input by vendor-side user from comments input by client-side users
+43. It should be possible to differentiate comments input by vendor-side user from comments input by client-side users